dotkernel/api-documentation/docs/book/v5/core-features/dependency-injection.md

 }
 ```

-> If your class needs the value of a specific configuration key, you can specify the path using dot notation:
+> If your class needs the value of a specific configuration key, you can specify the path using dot notation `config.example`.
-> `config.example`

-The next step is to register the class in the `ConfigProvider` under `factories` using
+The next step is to register the class in the `ConfigProvider` under `factories` using `Dot\DependencyInjection\Factory\AttributedServiceFactory::class`
-`Dot\DependencyInjection\Factory\AttributedServiceFactory::class`

 ```php
 public function getDependencies(): array